You have installed Acronis Cyber Infrastructure (Acronis Storage) and registered it in Acronis Cyber Cloud.

 - use this connection verification tool to automatically check connections; follow the on-screen instructions of the tool, if any errors are detected

-2. Determine, whether you use storage in one of Acronis data centers or Acronis Software-Defined Infrastructure installed on your premises.
+2. Determine, whether you use storage in one of Acronis data centers or Acronis Cyber Infrastructure installed on your premises.
 You can check it in the management portal.
 This picture shows how a storage in Acronis data center and a local storage are displayed:

 To localize the root cause of the issue, you need to check one-by-one each of the prerequisites listed in this article.